 DO NOT DEPLOY THE FLOAT IF IT DOES NOT BEHAVE AS DESCRIBED BELOW.
 FLOATS THAT DO NOT PASS THE SELF TESTS SHOULD NOT BE DEPLOYED.
-CONTACT WEBB RESEARCH FOR ASSISTANCE.
+CONTACT Teledyne Webb Research FOR ASSISTANCE.

 - 6) The float will conduct self tests for approximately 15 seconds.
 Progress and diagnostic messages will be displayed if a terminal is connected to the float (see "Connecting a Terminal" for additional information). - 7) If the float passes the self tests, it will make 6 ARGOS transmissions with a 6 second interval.
 You can detect these transmissions using the "cat's meow" sensor as shown in the image at right.
 Hold the sensor parallel to and within 15 cm (6 inches) of the float's antenna.
 The cat's meow will beep during each ARGOS transmission.
-Do not deploy the float if you do not detect the six (6) ARGOS transmissions. - 8) Manual Deployment: If not already fully extended, the float will fully extend the piston.
+Do not deploy the float if you do not detect the six (6) ARGOS transmissions. - Manual Deployment: If not already fully extended, the float will fully extend the piston.
 This process may require up to 25 minutes.
+The oil bladder will expert

+25 minutes.
 The oil bladder will expand during this time.